aaronmarrdesign/folio/_posts/articles/2012-10-22-managing-web-projects.md

 - articles
 ---

+#### Project Constraints

+The project management triangle is the traditional model for illustrating the constraints of a project.
+The triangle describes the trade-off between scope, cost and time.
+For a project of a fixed quality, if one of the three factors changes, the others must also be affected.
+For example, an increase in the scope of a project, usually through the introduction of additional features, will increase the cost or lengthen the timescale of the project, or both.

+* Reducing the timescale of a project always affects the quality or scope.
+* Spending less money on a project typically results in removing features from the scope rather than spending less time.
+Even with a reduced scope, a project usually still stretches to fill the original timescale.
+* An increase in desired quality almost always demands an increase in timescale or cost, rather than a reduced scope.

+#### Phase Development

+Rarely does a web app require all of the planned features to launch.
+Instaed, only those that produce the minimum viable product are necessary in the first phase.
+Postpone non-essential features until a later phase of development.

 #### Iterative Development

 Iterative devlelopment means you don't have to get everything perfect straight away.
 You can fine tune features over time.
 It is difficult to iterate the foundations on which the app is based.
 It is possible possible to change the foundations but not without significant cost which may affect the viablility of the project.